hashicorp/terraform-provider-azurerm/website/docs/r/storage_mover_agent.html.markdown

 * `arc_virtual_machine_id` - (Required) Specifies the fully qualified ID of the Hybrid Compute resource for the Storage Mover Agent.
 Changing this forces a new resource to be created.

-* `arc_vm_uuid` - (Required) Specifies the Hybrid Compute resource's unique SMBIOS ID.
+* `arc_virtual_machine_uuid` - (Required) Specifies the Hybrid Compute resource's unique SMBIOS ID.
 Changing this forces a new resource to be created.

 * `storage_mover_id` - (Required) Specifies the ID of the Storage Mover that this Agent should be connected to.
 Changing this forces a new resource to be created.